 How will I be assessed?

 The course is assessed through two units, one of which is an externally set assessment, as detailed above.
-There are two opportunities to take the external assessment, which is a 90-minute on-line examination, the first of which is in the summer of year 10.
 The internal assessment takes the form of a nine-hour controlled assessment, to include up to four hours preparing and cooking dishes.
 This is completed in the spring term of year 11.

 What jobs or further courses of study might this lead to?

 Pupils might progress to study Level 3 food science and nutrition, hospitality and catering, hospitality management and business as well as training in other food related industries such as a food technologist and nutritionist.
 The hospitality and catering industry provide extensive opportunity for related jobs as part of a kitchen team, food and beverage service, front of house and accommodation.

 Are there any entry requirements for this course?